a-rothwell/summer-Projects/README.md

 # summer-Projects
-This is the repo for the projects I will code this summer
+This is the repository for the projects I will code this summer